webfrogs/IronBank/README.md

 - create swift modulefile for Objective-C static library to use it as custom module in Swift project.

+> Adding IronBank to your project has no side effects even if you have used other tools.

 # Install

 IronBank is written in Swift 4, so you should install Xcode 9 first.
 Latest release version of Xcode is recommended.